Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/pipeline/README.md

 These files will be created in the solution's `Package` folder with respect to the resources provided in the given input file.
 For every new modification to the files after the initial version of package, a new zip file should be created with an updated version name (3.0.0, 3.0.1 etc.) containing modified `createUIDefinition.json` and `mainTemplate.json` files.

-Upon package creation, the automation will automatically import and run validation on the generated files using the Azure Toolkit / TTK CLI tool.
+Upon package creation, the automation will automatically import and run automated validation on the generated files using the Azure Toolkit / TTK CLI tool.

 ### Azure Toolkit Validation